leissa/call_of_cthulhu/Tomes & Spells.md

 * Scroll, woodblock printed on mulberry, hemp, and rag paper, stored in a hollowed-out piece of bamboo adorned with faded yellow velvet.
 * ???

+## The Scrolls of the White Apes

+* Found: City of the White Gorilla
+* A strange language, distantly similar to Swahili.
+* ???

 ## True Magick

 * English, by Theophilus Wenn, 17th century.